twinleaf/twinleaf-rust/twinleaf-tools/README.md

 With the proxy running, a set of tools can be used on the data stream.

-Logging data to a raw binary file:
+Log data to a raw binary file:

 		tio-tool log

-Parsing that log data for stream id 1 to a csv file:
+Parse that log data for stream id 1 to a csv file:

 		tio-tool log-csv 1 logfile.tio

-Issuing commands:
+Issue commands:

 		tio-tool rpc dev.name